att-innovate/firework/README.md

 #### A brief note on `perf`

-- If I could go back, I'd also do - perf/profiling: guage whether specialized hardware could outperform software; analyze cost of overhead of communicating data (lack of experience analyzing system performance, thought the paper provided sufficient motivation, overwhelmed with too many other things to figure out)
+If I could go back, I would also use `perf` at this stage to learn more about the *frequency* at which different methods are invoked and the percentage of total execution time the various codepaths (focusing on those belonging to message serialization) account for. `perf` also yields important information such as time spent in the user space application vs. core libraries and even executing <a href="https://github.com/torvalds/linux">kernel</a> code.
+It may very well be the case that a significant portion of the execution time is spent in areas you weren't aware of and hence didn't target for acceleration (e.g., the overhead from calling `memcpy()` in the `CodedOutputStream::Write*()` methods to serialize **raw data**, a `glibc` function).
+With this information, you can guage whether specialized hardware could even outperform the software, and if so, which codepaths you should target for optimization (i.e., design hardware to replace).
+It was a combination of lacking experience in analyzing system performance, thinking the <a href="https://static.googleusercontent.com/media/research.google.com/en//pubs/archive/44271.pdf">paper</a> provided sufficient motivation, and being overwhelmed with too many unknowns in this project that meant I skipped this step.

 ## Hardware Development